refactoring-ai/predicting-refactoring-ml/README.md

 ### Other scripts

 The `main_parse_*` scripts help you in parsing the resulting text file, and extract the best hyper parameters, the feature importance, and the individual k-fold results.
+(These are always in maintenance, as they are highly sensitive to the format that the main tool generates logs.)

 ## Authors